Gravitational Wave Probe of Gravitational Dark Matter from Preheating: The minimal preheating

 After solving the discrete version of eq.(\ref{GWe2}), we show in fig.\ref{mGW} the evolution of GWs produced during the minimal preheating with respect to time for $n=4$ (left) and $n=6$ (right) respectively, where the time indices of the color curves are the same as in fig.\ref{mvar}.
 Similar to the correlation observed from figs.\ref{hvar} and \ref{hGW} in the case of Higgs preheating, the growth of $\Omega_{\rm{GW}}(k)$ in fig.\ref{mGW} is correlated to that of $P_{\tilde{\delta\phi}}(k)$ in fig.\ref{mvar} as well in the case of minimal preheating either for $n=4$ or $n=6$.
 Fig.\ref{mGW} shows that there are multiple local peak frequencies in the $k$ regime of interest.These local peaks turn out to be imprinted in the present-day GW spectra as below.

 Using the results of fig.\ref{mGW} we show the present-day GW spectra in fig.\ref{mGWf}, by evaluating $\Omega_{\rm{GW}}(k)$ from the end time of preheating $t_{*}$ to the present time $t_{0}$ as shown in Appendix.\ref{evalGW}.
 In this figure several local peak frequencies previously seen in fig.\ref{mGW} appear near $\sim 40~(1)$ MHz for $n=4~(6)$.
-Moreover, the peak value of $\Omega_{\rm{GW},0}$ for $n=4$ is about two orders of magnitude larger than that for $n=6$, due to the relatively larger inflaton fluctuation excitations as illustrated by fig.\ref{mvar}.
-Finally, consider the individual GW spectrum in fig.\ref{mGWf} as radiation.
-It contributes to the effective neutrino number $\Delta N_{\rm{eff}}\approx 1.16\times 10^{-5}~(7.78\times 10^{-7})$ for $n=4~(6)$ after substituting the results of fig.\ref{mGWf} into eq.(\ref{GWtot1}).
+Moreover, the peak value of $\Omega_{\rm{GW},0}$ for $n=4$ is about two orders of magnitude larger than that for $n=6$, due to the relatively larger inflaton fluctuation excitations as seen in fig.\ref{mvar}.
+Compared to our results, (i) GWs in refs.\cite{Antusch:2016con, Antusch:2017vga, Amin:2018xfe} are based upon an inflation potential being different from our choice in eq.(\ref{V2}); (ii) GWs in ref.\cite{Lozanov:2019ylm} arise from a broader resonance with the mass scale in eq.(\ref{V2}) less than $M_P$ considered here; and (iii) Ref.\cite{Garcia:2023eol} has only considered the GW for $n=4$, where the peak values of $k/m_{\rm{end}}\approx \{1.0, 1.5, 2.0,\cdots\}$ with $m_{\rm{end}}=\sqrt{3}\omega_{*}$ correspond to the peak values of $k/\omega_{*}\approx \{1.8, 2.7, 3.5,\cdots\}$ in the left plot of fig.\ref{mGW} respectively.